Ashley Young: 2007–2009

 On 23 January 2007, Aston Villa completed the signing of Young for a fee of £8 million (rising to £9.65 million with add-ons).
 At the time, this was the highest fee Aston Villa had ever paid for a player.
 On 31 January 2007, he scored on his debut for Villa at St James' Park against Newcastle United, but Villa went on to lose 3–1.
 Young started the 2007–08 season well, receiving several Man of the Match awards, culminating in a call-up to the England squad.

 In the 2007–08 Premier League season, Young finished second to Cesc Fàbregas in assists with 17.
 Young was included in the Premier League Team of the Year, and apart from Portsmouth's David James, was the only other player who did not come from any of the 'Big Four' (Chelsea, Arsenal, Liverpool and Manchester United) to make it into the best XI of the season.

 On 20 April 2008, Young scored two goals and assisted two goals for Aston Villa against Birmingham City at Villa Park and Villa went on to win the match 5–1.
 He also scored the winner against Danish club Odense Boldklub in Villa's home leg of the UEFA Intertoto Cup third round.
 On 10 October 2008, Young won the Premier League Player of the Month award.
 This was due to his performances in the 2008–09 Premier League season.
-Having also won the award in April 2008, Young joins the list of players who have won the award more than once including Cristiano Ronaldo, Wayne Rooney and Steven Gerrard.
-On 7 December 2008, in the 3–2 win over Everton, Young scored two goals, one being an injury time winner after Everton's Joleon Lescott, a boyhood Villa fan, had equalised seconds earlier.
-Manager Martin O'Neill later described the player as being 'world-class' in the post-match press conference.
+Having also won the award in April 2008, Young joined the list of players who have won the award more than once including Cristiano Ronaldo, Wayne Rooney and Steven Gerrard.
+On 7 December 2008, in the 3–2 win over Everton, Young scored two goals, one being an injury time winner after Everton's Joleon Lescott had equalised seconds earlier.
 Young signed a new four-year contract until 2012 on 4 November 2008.

 On 10 January 2009, Young was again awarded the Premier League Player of the Month award for December, along with O'Neill, who won the Manager of the Month award.
 He became the first ever player to win three Premier League Player of the Month awards in the same year.
 During a match against Sunderland on 18 January 2009, Young was sent off for a two-footed foul on Sunderland's Dean Whitehead.
 On 26 April 2009, he won the PFA Young Player of the Year award.